miri74804/kung-fu-chess/Server_Design.md

 ### 3.1 Auth Service
 **Role**: registration, login, reading/writing username+password+ELO to the DB.

+**Communication**: HTTP/REST request-response from the client (through the Ingress/load balancer), and SQL/driver calls to the DB.
+No persistent connection needed — each request is independent, matching its stateless nature.

 - **Fully stateless** — remembers nothing between requests.
 Every request carries all the info it needs (or a token).
 - Allows running N identical instances behind a plain load balancer, scaling horizontally with zero coordination between instances.
 - The easiest service to scale, since it has no shared state besides the DB itself.

 ### 3.2 Matchmaking Service
 **Role**: the "Play" button → finds an opponent with ELO ±100, one-minute timeout.

+**Communication**: the client opens a short-lived HTTP request or a lightweight WebSocket (to be notified the instant a match is found, instead of polling) with whichever instance the load balancer picks; that instance talks to Redis (Redis's own wire protocol) to read/write the shared ELO queue, and calls the Room Service (HTTP/REST) once a match is made.

 - The problem: with multiple instances, each one is "blind" to the others' queue — two players could each wait on a different instance and never get matched.
 - **Solution**: a shared external queue (Redis, a sorted set by ELO) that all instances read/write.
 This way it doesn't matter which instance a request landed on — the shared state lives in Redis, not in the pod's memory.